The New Mesquite Weekly is a Famous Wolf Studio Publication - Member of the Free Press Association of Nevada

 Republished on April 20, 2023 by Rudy (Hrothulf) Moertl

+Federal and state legislatures have liberalized gun laws and revised current laws pertaining to dangerous weapons.
+Recently, existing laws which prohibit a person from carrying guns, including assault weapons, without a permit or any restrictions, have been overturned and churches, schools, universities and even bars are no longer gun free zones.
+It is almost impossible to buy assault weapons illegally.
 Weapon of mass destruction - Serves no other purpose without invoking an insanity plea or an insane argument.
 Acquisition of these weapons of mass destruction is afforded to all willing to pay the monetary price, because there are no other restrictions of any kind.
 A singular exception that prohibits the sale of guns to felons is next to impossible to enforce, because a gun registry does not exist.
 In effect one can traffic in guns without any repercussion simple because a transactional trail is not available and you may not believe this: "it is illegal to register guns and maintain an automated data base of gun trafficking".
 Most Americans are not happy with people walking around heavily armed in their everyday lives and are horrified when hell is unleashed by a gun "lover".
 We recoil at the results of such madness when more than 600 of our loved ones are massacred in a little more than 10 minutes.
 Time heals all wounds and we will very likely go on and accepts the most gruesome of these events and the usually apathy will prevail.
 The daily occurring gun tragedies have insignificant impact on our daily lives (unless you are a victim).
 We have also grown callous; our national conscience chooses to be unaware and ignorant of the daily carnage taking a toll of 40,000 per year and many more wounded.
 Federal and state funded studies of gun deaths are prohibited by laws passed by legislators we elected to provide for safety and security of all Americans.
 Legislators are apparently motivated more by NRA and gun manufactures campaign contributions then by the victims of these insane conditions existing among civilized nations only in the US and some primitive countries.
 Gun violence and gun killings have increased almost everywhere in the US in comparison to recent years by rates in the double digits.
 Armed police officers are being shot in the streets.
 Law enforcement officers are outgunned by militia with weaponry and skills that police can not afford.
 Laws are ignored and openly flaunted by these "criminals" and they are often further encouraged by some of the "faux-news" media and often by our own government officials.
 Open carry has been the standard in the western US and it has its roots in the old west and is still deeply engrained in the cowboy culture (the sponsors of gun hell still wear their 10-gallon hats).
 Concealed carry is the choice of the coward and has its roots in urban warfare and is readily identifiable with the culture of the gangster.
 Our nuclear enemies make no attempt to conceal their nuclear capabilities, for they do not intend to use the bomb but present a serious deterrent against anyone else using the nuclear weapons.
 The terrorist, coward or mentally disturbed will conceal all weapons until they unleash hell upon all that get in their way.
 Our police officers respond with gunfire at any attempt of anyone reaching for their pockets or placing their hands anywhere that a firearm may be there concealed.
 It is a reasonable expectation that a suspect is carrying concealed weapons.
 Nevada and Las Vegas have more killings by police officers than even larger cities like New York where stronger gun laws actually reduce the likelihood of a concealed carry.
 Safety in carrying a firearm is of extreme importance because of deadly consequences to the carrier or others in the vicinity.
 A motor vehicle is less deadly yet we have regulations for the driver, the vehicle must meet safety standards, the road must meet safety standards and there are laws to enforce the regulations.
 Our legislators now want to unleash hell and no longer require any safety standards or safety education for any concealed carry.
 Why are our legislatures ready to unleash this hell upon the citizens of the US?
 It is reasonable to state that this is only about some nebulous sentence in our constitution about a regulated militia bearing arms (flintlock rifles not the modern-day equivalent of nuclear weapons - never mind a well-regulated militia)?
 It is reasonable to unleash hell for the campaign funds coming in from the NRA or the gun manufactures?
 Is it reasonable to unleash hell for the marginally few voters who will vote in favor of anyone who claims that guns are a God given right.
 It is reasonable to unleash hell upon Americans and claim it is for the sake of safety and security and in defense of freedom.
 So why are our legislatures and judicial officials not afraid to put concealed weapons in the hands of the mentally disturbed, convicted felons and individuals not able to pass a rudimentary class on safety and proper firearm use?
 Our legislators and all government officials carry out their work in "Gun Safe Zones" and need not fear the unleashing of hell.
 "Gun Safe Zones" where created shortly after the tragic event of 911 (where, by the way, no guns were involved).
 The unleashing of hell upon the public which does not have easy access to these "Gun Safe Zones" is demonstrable in the carnage that is carried out and reported everyday.

 Our legislatures and judges surround themselves with an army of armed guards in buildings where the carrying of any dangerous weapon is not allowed.
 Access is granted in many cases only if one passes through metal detection devices and scanning similar to airport boarding procedures.
 Our legislatures and judges can thereby proclaim some lofty ideals and not really worry about the consequences and like the cowardly kings hiding in their castles while their foot soldiers have to endure the hell that they have unleashed.
 I do believe that these legislators and judges are not paranoid but simply acting to preserve life and limb.